De Anza College to UC Berkeley

 Frequently Asked Questions

-Does IGETC count for Haas Business Administration transfers from De Anza?
+Does IGETC count for UC Berkeley Haas Business Administration transfer?

-What courses do I need to take at De Anza College to transfer to UC Berkeley Haas?
+What courses do I need to complete at De Anza College to transfer to UC Berkeley Business Administration?

-Is there a transfer agreement or guaranteed admission between De Anza College and UC Berkeley?
+Is there a TAG or transfer guarantee from De Anza College to UC Berkeley?

-UC Berkeley does not participate in the Transfer Admission Guarantee (TAG) program, so there is no guaranteed admission from De Anza.
-However, De Anza is an official partner campus in Berkeley's Pathways to Four-Year Universities program, which gives De Anza students direct access to UC Berkeley advisers on campus — a significant advantage for getting your course plan right.
-Contact the De Anza Transfer Center to schedule a Pathways appointment.
+No — UC Berkeley does not offer a Transfer Admission Guarantee (TAG) program.
+However, De Anza is an official partner campus in Berkeley's Pathways to Four-Year Universities program, which gives you direct access to UC Berkeley advisers on campus.
+This is not a guarantee of admission, but it's the closest structured support available for De Anza students targeting Berkeley.

 Explore More